The Promotional Review Process

 - General reference review, approval, and formatting.
 As your agency partners are creating or updating promotional materials, new references are always being used.
 Our reviewers can take the responsibility of reference review, vetting, and citation formatting off of your internal medical reviewers.
 Our team ensures the proposed references are the most current versions available from high-quality, reputable sources that align with the standards you expect.
 We also format citations based on your preferred style.

-- Medical QA/fact check review process: This process incorporates our review team into the review cycle of your projects either through a standalone account or as a delegate of the medical reviewer (reader will be familiar with this process if working in VEEVA).
-Our review team will do a medical QA/fact check review prior to the review of your internal medical reviewer and this review will focus on the very detailed parts of the review that may normally bog down the review process for your internal reviewers.
-The medical QA/fact check review consists of: verifying all data points, charts, graphs, figures (ensuring all figures include titles, legends, defined axes, etc.), checking links and anchors to verify all items are accurately supported and referenced appropriately, and verifying that all references are accurately cited and formatted per your guidelines.
+- Medical quality assurance (QA)/fact check review: This process incorporates our review team member(s) into the review cycle of your projects either through a stand-alone account or as a delegate of the internal medical reviewer.
+Our review team will complete a medical QA/fact check review prior to your internal personnel’s review of the asset.
+This review will focus on the minute details that may slow down the review process for your internal reviewers: verifying all data points in text and in charts, graphs, and figures (including titles, legends, axes, and footnotes); checking links and anchors to verify all items are accurately supported and referenced appropriately; and verifying that all references are accurately cited and formatted per your guidelines.
 This process has some flexibility and can accommodate most specific review needs you may have.

-- Dedicated medical reviewer: The dedicated medical reviewer can represent your medical team in the promotional review committee meetings.
-This reviewer will be responsible for all of the same tasks/meetings that are required for your internal medical reviewers and can be fully integrated as a member of the promotional review team/committee.
+- Dedicated medical reviewer: The dedicated medical reviewer can represent your medical team in the promotional review or MLR committee meetings.
+This reviewer will be responsible for all the same tasks/meetings that are required for your internal medical reviewers and can be fully integrated as a member of the promotional review team/committee.